sveltejs/svelte/site/content/docs/03-template-syntax.md

 * `preventDefault` — calls `event.preventDefault()` before running the handler
 * `stopPropagation` — calls `event.stopPropagation()`, preventing the event reaching the next element
+* `stopImmediatePropagation` - calls `event.stopImmediatePropagation()`, preventing other listeners of the same event from being fired.
 * `passive` — improves scrolling performance on touch/wheel events (Svelte will add it automatically where it's safe to do so)
 * `nonpassive` — explicitly set `passive: false`
 * `capture` — fires the handler during the *capture* phase instead of the *bubbling* phase